adamfurman7/adamfurman7/README.md

 ### 👋 Hi, I’m Adam!
-- 👀 Interested in tech, web3, security, open-source, & philosophy
+- 👀 Interested in blockchain, privacy/security, and AI/ML
-- 🚀 Product marketing in fintech with an interest in coding.
+- 🚀 Currently do product marketing in fintech + health tech
-- 🌱 I’m currently learning software dev with Colt Steele's Udemy course
+- 🌱 Learning software dev with Colt Steele's Udemy course and The Odin Project

 <!---
 mindofadam/mindofadam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.